starknet-io/starknet.js/www/versioned_docs/version-5.14.1/guides/define_call_message.md

 > Only for Cairo 0.

 Starknet is waiting a list of felts.
-You can send to Starknet.js methods : an object, `cairo.tuple()`, list of bigNumberish.
+You can send to Starknet.js methods: an object, `cairo.tuple()`, list of bigNumberish.
-From this ABI :
+From this ABI:

 ```json
 {